fragan7dsouza/PennyFlow-Personal-Finance-Tracker/README.md

 # 💸 PennyFlow - Personal Finance Tracker

-A clean, minimal **React and TypeScript web application** designed for effortless personal finance tracking.
+A clean, minimal **React and TypeScript web application** designed **USING LOVABLE AI FOR EXPERIMENTAL PURPOSES** & for effortless personal finance tracking.
 Built with **Vite, React (TSX), and Tailwind CSS (shadcn/ui)**, and powered by **Supabase** for robust authentication and database management.

 -----